jazzband/django-admin2/docs/contributing.rst

 the "Source" tab where it says "Switch Branches".
 Go ahead and select your topic branch from this list, and then click the "Pull request" button.

+Your pull request should be applied to the **develop** branch of django-admin2.
+Be sure to change from the default of ``master`` to ``develop``.

-Here you can add a comment about your branch.
+Next, you can add a comment about your branch.
 If this in response to a submitted issue, it is good to put a link to that issue in this initial comment.
 The repo managers will be notified of your pull request and it will be reviewed (see below for best practices).
 Note that you can continue to add